Is Schnitzer Steel's Stock Cheap by the Numbers?

 Let's see what those numbers can tell us about how expensive or cheap Schnitzer Steel Industries (NAS: SCHN) might be.

 First, we'll look at most investors' favorite metric: the P/E ratio.
 It divides the company's share price by its earnings per share -- the lower, the better.

 Then, we'll take things up a notch with a more advanced metric: enterprise value to unlevered free cash flow.
 This divides the company's enterprise value (basically, its market cap plus its debt, minus its cash) by its unlevered free cash flow (its free cash flow, adding back the interest payments on its debt).
 Like the P/E, the lower this number is, the better.

 Analysts argue about which is more important -- earnings or cash flow.
 Who cares?
 A good buy ideally has low multiples on both.

-Schnitzer has a P/E ratio of 11.0 and an EV/FCF ratio of 41.4 over the trailing 12 months.
-If we stretch and compare current valuations to the five-year averages for earnings and free cash flow, Schnitzer has a P/E ratio of 12.3 and a five-year EV/FCF ratio of 18.2.
+Schnitzer Steel has a P/E ratio of 14.0 and a negative EV/FCF ratio over the trailing 12 months.
+If we stretch and compare current valuations to the five-year averages for earnings and free cash flow, Schnitzer Steel has a P/E ratio of 12.7 and a five-year EV/FCF ratio of 23.7.

-A positive one-year ratio under 10 for both metrics is ideal (at least in my opinion).
+A positive one-year ratio under 10 for both metrics is ideal.
 For a five-year metric, under 20 is ideal.

 Nucor (NYS: NUE)